BookStackApp/hacks/readme.md

 Pull requests to update hacks for more recent compatibility are welcome, as long as they don't apply additional non-required changes.

 Contributions will become under the MIT license of the project.
-Note that I may in the future monetize the supply, updating and tweaking of hacks in this repo.